xenovon/react-filterable-content/README.md

   }
 ```

-* *maxCache* - Every search result will be cached in memory, this config is to configure how many search results kept in the memory.
+* ***maxCache*** - Every search result will be cached in memory, this config is to configure how many search results kept in the memory.
-* *highlightResult* - Set whether the found keyword should be highlighted or not.
+* ***highlightResult*** - Set whether the found keyword should be highlighted or not.
 You can set this as false to make the rendering faster.
 Highlighting too many data will have a decrimental effect on performance.
-* *caseSensitive* - Set true if you want the searching is case sensitive
+* ***caseSensitive*** - Set true if you want the searching is case sensitive
-* *highlightStyle* - Styling for the highlight, you can change the color, opacity, and other detail in here.
+* ***highlightStyle*** - Styling for the highlight, you can change the color, opacity, and other detail in here.
 The style should be plain CSS-in-js object.

 To override the configuration, you can pass the config object as props in FilterableContent component.

 ### Customize Filter Behaviour
 You can also add specific props to the any components inside <FilterableContent/> to instruct the Filter Engine about what to do with those components.
 Props that available are:

-* *filterable-sticky* - It will make sure the component always be displayed, although they don't have the matched keyword.
+* ***filterable-sticky*** - It will make sure the component always be displayed, although they don't have the matched keyword.
 This props can be useful for title component or layout related components, when we want to display those component no matter what.
-* *filterable-group* - To group the components.
+* ***filterable-group*** - To group the components.
 It's useful for a component that consists of several child components, and we want to display all part of the components if there any matching keyword inside the child component.
 Without this flag, the Filter engine will only show the child that has the matching keyword.
-* *filterable-ignore* - If components have this props, then Filter engine will ignore this component.
+* ***filterable-ignore*** - If components have this props, then Filter engine will ignore this component.
 It will not count as a result although the component has the keyword.
-* *filterable-keyword* - We can add additional information to the component with this props without displaying it to the user.
+* ***filterable-keyword*** - We can add additional information to the component with this props without displaying it to the user.
 The Filter Engine will display the component if the content of keyword props matched with the search input.

+You can see how to apply the props above in example folder.

 ## Example